mvrzan/flex-customer-directory-with-algolia-search/ReadMe.md

 ![](./screenshots/customer_search.gif)

 Customer search component is powered by [Algolia search engine](https://www.algolia.com/).
-As agents search for customer, a request is send to the algolia search and the results are rendered back to the agent.
+As agents search for customer, a request is sent to the algolia search and the results are rendered back to the agent.
 Here is an example of the Algolia data structure:

 ```
 [